 Food Waste Developer Chemigrams

-In this workshop you will learn how to make your own photographic developer from food scraps from your compost bin.
+In this workshop you will learn how to make your own photographic developer with food scraps from your compost bin.
 Using this home-made chemistry, we will explore the possibilities of the photographic surface and its materiality.
 Working with a variety of resists to produce a range of camera-less shapes, textures and images, on the surface of silver gelatine paper.
 This is a cameraless photographic technique that is great for bringing to life fogged, out of date or discarded silver gelatine photographic paper.

 All live sessions are recorded and made available for a week following the course.
 This also includes times for any feedback questions.

-26 July, 10am - 12pm BST (UK)
+10am – 12pm

 £45